Volkswagen: Football sponsorship deals under threat – DW – 11/04/2024

 Volkswagen: Football sponsorship deals under threatNovember 4, 2024

-This is the motto under which Volkswagen (VW) has placed its football sponsorship.
+This is the motto used by Volkswagen (VW) for its football sponsorship.
 In a narrow sense, the motto relates to the automotive group providing vehicles to football clubs and national teams.
-In a broader sense, however, it can also mean: "We promote football”.
+In a broader sense, however, it can also mean: "We promote football."

-VW has taken up the cause of helping to develop football towards becoming more diverse and enhancing gender equality, but to what extent will they still be involved in football in the future?
+VW has taken up the cause of helping to develop football to become more diverse and enhance gender equality, but to what extent will they still be involved in football in the future?

 Volkswagen factory closures puts thousands of jobs at risk

-Volkswagen - founded in 1937 during the Nazi regime - was the world's largest car manufacturer in 2023, with a record turnover of over €320 billion.
+Volkswagen — founded in 1937 under the Nazi regime — was the world's largest car manufacturer in 2023, with a record turnover of over €320 billion ($348 billion).

 Last year, it delivered more than nine million vehicles to customers and employed almost 685,000 people worldwide.

-However, it is undoubtedly in the midst of a massive crisis.
+However, it is now in the midst of a massive crisis.
 The group is reportedly planning to close three plants in Germany, with tens of thousands of employees fearing for their jobs.

-Against such a background, it is quite conceivable that VW will reduce its football sponsorship.
+Against this background, it is conceivable that VW will reduce its football sponsorship.
 After all, the company's financial commitment in sport is probably in the three-digit million-euro range annually.

-During the last major VW crisis, which happened because of the emissions scandal in 2015, the car manufacturer allowed some sponsorship agreements to expire, for example with traditional German clubs Schalke and 1860 Munich.
+During the last major VW crisis, triggered by the emissions scandal in 2015, the car manufacturer allowed some sponsorship agreements to expire, for example with traditional German clubs Schalke 04 and 1860 Munich.

 VfL Wolfsburg was a flagship project